brettvniekerk/DisneyPlusUIClone/README.md

 This is a project that I built to practice and show understanding of full stack development.
 It is built with a variety of technologies, including **Redux** and **Firebase**.

 ## Tech Stack
 This UI clone was built with **Typescript, React, and Redux** (with **Styled Components**) for the front end, with **Firebase**'s Firestore and Authentication services handling the back end database for movie information, and user authentication respectively.
+Source control was handled with **Git**.

 ## Goal
 The goal of this project was to practice full stack development, including handling routes with **react-router-dom**, and database interaction with **Firebase**.
 I also used this project to practice other technologies such as **Redux** for state management, and **Styled Components** for a reduced codebase, and more modular components.